Who to contact for advice and guidance

 - Devon Information, Advice and Support for SEND (DIAS)

 What is DIAS?

-Our dedicated team offer legally based and easily accessible impartial information and advice, to support children and young people aged 0 – 25 years, with special educational needs and disabilities (SEND) and their parents and carers.
+Our team offers legally based and impartial information and advice to support children and young people aged 0 – 25 years with special educational needs and disabilities (SEND) and their parents and carers.

 We can support you with areas such as;